fchollet/deep-learning-with-python-notebooks/README.md

 For readability, these notebooks only contain runnable code blocks and section titles, and omit everything else in the book: text paragraphs, figures, and pseudocode.
 **If you want to be able to follow what's going on, I recommend reading the notebooks side by side with your copy of the book.**

-These notebooks use Python 3.7 and Keras 2.0.8.
-They were generated on a p2.xlarge EC2 instance.
+These notebooks use TensorFlow 2.6.

 ## Table of contents